 Even if you have the best product on the market, your brand cannot experience success if you’re being overshadowed by the competition.
-A solid in-store execution strategy is your secret weapon for driving retail sales and staying afloat in this ultra-competitive environment.
+A solid in-store retail execution strategy is your secret weapon for driving retail sales and staying afloat in this ultra-competitive environment.
 To come out on top, CPG companies must keep their products properly stocked and be able to capture shoppers’ attention at the store level.
 Being diligent about these details will give your brand the edge it needs to stay relevant in the marketplace.

 One component of a supplier’s in-store execution toolbox is merchandising.
 While this area of a retail strategy has several facets, companies should focus their attention on preventing out-of-stock instances.
 A sizable 37% of consumers will choose another brand if their first choice is unavailable.